 RESEARCH- QUALITY IMPROVEMENT- COMMUNITY SERVICE- ADVOCACY

-Research is strongly supported within our Department, whether it is in basic or clinical science, educational initiatives or quality improvement.
+Our Ob/Gyn research program supports all aspects of conducting scientific research that includes basic, translational or clinical sciences in addition to educational initiatives or quality improvement.
 A structured research curriculum has been designed to provide residents with expected research milestones over the course of their training program.
-These milestone will guide them throughout their training in completing their required research project by the end of their 4th year.
-These projects are presented during the Chief year at the Resident Research Day.
-Additionally, residents have the opportunity to present their projects at local, regional and national meetings.
+These milestones will guide them throughout their training in completing their required research project by the end of their 4th year.
+Grant opportunities can also be utilized by interested residents for developing high quality scientific research.

 Quality Improvement (QI) Project